luc654/display_Library/README.md

 ### Lists
-A list is a collection of either buttons or text components, by passing a vector with the necessary parameters into an addList function and a few coordinates and a boolean of direction you can implement a list.
+A list is a collection of either buttons or text components, by passing an array with the necessary parameters into an addList function and a few coordinates and a boolean of direction you can implement a list.

 ## Text list
-To initialise a text list first make a vector of ```const char *```
+To initialise a text list first make an array of ```const char *```

 ```
-std::vector<const char *> textList = { "One", "Two", "Three"};
+const char* textList[] = { "One", "Two", "Three" };
 ```

-Each element in the vector will be its own component.
+Each element in the array will be its own component.
 Currently the change parameter isnt supported in text objects.
 This is on the todo list.